 Dates

-(Check-in no later than 1 pm on Tuesday.
-The program will end by noon on Friday.)
+(Check-in no later than 1:00pm on Tuesday.
+The program will end by 4pm on Thursday.)

 Location